piteren/r4c/README.md

+'<!--SKIP_FIX-->'
 ## R4C - Reinforcement Framework

-some Reinforcement algorithms implementation, PyTorch based
+Some reinforcement algorithms implemented using PyTorch

 ---

-If you got any questions or need any support, please contact me:  me@piotniewinski.com
+If you have any questions or need support, please contact me: me@piotniewinski.com